-Paid time off, including an annual vacation entitlement of 30 days.
+Paid time off, including an annual vacation entitlement of 35 days.
 Pursuant to the Public Sector Employers Act, carry forward of unused accumulated vacation is not permitted.
 If, however, the individual employment contract does allow for carry forward of unused accumulated vacation, then such vacation may be carried forward for one year only and at the end of that year, the unused accumulated vacation must be used in full, paid out, or a combination of the two.

-Further, executive/senior management employees may receive 10 days of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends.
+In addition, executive staff receive ten days of paid time off annually, in addition to annual vacation entitlement, in recognition of attendance at meetings during evenings and weekends.